MissaouiChedy/MissaouiChedy.github.io/_posts/2018-02-16-automated-testing.md

 I am personally a classical TDD, because in my opinion mocking every single dependency burns time unnecessarily.
 In addition, testing against actual CPU/Mem bound dependencies allows to expose more defects and issues sooner.

 For CPU/Mem bound code, and especially on domain logic code, I always like to practice TDD for the reasons mentioned previously and because I also get a fix from seeing the red and green of tests failing and passing as a build some part of the software.
-It just makes me feel that I am making progress and I like it.
+It just makes me feel that I'm making progress and I like it.

 ## Closing thoughts

 Things are not always so easily testable, in fact all code is not CPU/Memory bound and when working on a web application for example we expect to have a lot of code interacting with databases, message queues, APIs and HTTP requests/responses.
 We will discuss the testability of this kind of code in an upcoming post.

 *Example based testing* is a good start as we mentioned earlier, but **property based testing** is a superior approach to automated testing specifically for CPU/Mem bound code.
-We are going to discuss this subject in the upcoming post.
+We are going to discuss this subject in an upcoming post.